consoledotdev/home/content/about.md

 tools**.
 This will include long form research, discussion, and exclusive deals and/or early access to beta programs and new releases.

 We aim to support Console through this last one - [partnering with vendors](/advertise/) to connect with our audience, such as by syncing reviews with new releases or offering exclusives such as access to beta programs or bonus credits.
 We may be paid for these.
 However, our editorial process is independent from our vendor partnerships.
-We do not accept payment for product inclusion.
-Where we feature exclusive deals from partners, they must first fit our selection criteria before we consider working with them.
+All partners must first fit our [selection criteria](/selection-criteria/) before we consider working with them.

 To learn more about Console, check out the Console blog where you can follow our progress.
 To start, we recommend reading our thoughts on the '[Age of the